Spoken languages

 SANCTION

-She was banned for six months between October 2018 and April 2019 after testing positive for banned substance acetazolamide.
-United States Anti-Doping Agency [USADA] issued a six-month ban after she provided evidence that she had ingested the substance as part of altitude sickness medication prescribed to her by her parents. (usada.org, 19 Dec 2018; france24.com, 19 Dec 2018; olympics.nbcsports.com, 19 Dec 2018)
+She was banned for six months between October 2018 and April 2019 after testing positive for the banned substance acetazolamide.
+The United States Anti-Doping Agency [USADA] issued a six-month ban after she provided evidence that she had ingested the substance as part of altitude sickness medication prescribed to her by her parents. (usada.org, 19 Dec 2018; france24.com, 19 Dec 2018; olympics.nbcsports.com, 19 Dec 2018)

 DANCE BACKGROUND